EdDataScienceEES/tutorial-orla03/index.md

 <center> <img src="{{ site.baseurl }}/figures/Prediction-plot.png" alt="Img" style="width: 800px;"/> </center>

 Before moving on, you should now be able to find and plot prediction intervals for a simple linear model!

 ---------------------------
 <a name="section5"></a>
 ## Challenge!!

 Well done for following the basic skills of finding these intervals!

-In this section, we will challenge ourselves to plot both 99% confidence and 95% confidence intervals for the `dragons` data.
+In this section, we will challenge ourselves to plot both 99% confidence and 95% confidence intervals for the `dragons` data as used in this [tutorial.](https://ourcodingclub.github.io/tutorials/mixed-models/).
 This gives us an opportunity to analyse how the change in size of interval effects the results.

 We want to estimate the difference in test scores between the mountain ranges, have a read through the data before you begin and build a linear model (**hint:** use a simple linear model!).